ertanmantas/Opera-Gezgini---TR/README.md

 # Opera-Gezgini---TR
-Opera gezginini Türkçe kullanmak için özet bilgiler
+Opera gezginini Pardus'ta Türkçe kullanmak için özet bilgiler How to set language to Turkish on Opera Browser in Pardus Linux